Bernard J. D. Irwin: Early life

 Irwin was born in County Roscommon, Ireland, and immigrated with his parents to the United States in the 1840s.
 He attended New York University from 1848 to 1849, and served as a Private in the New York Militia.
 In 1850, he entered Castleton Medical College, but later transferred to New York Medical College, where he graduated in 1852.
-He served as a surgeon and physician at the State Emigrant Hospital on Ward's Island until his appointment as an assistant surgeon to the U.S. Army in 1856.
+He served as a surgeon and physician at the State Emigrant Hospital on Ward's Island until he was appointed an assistant surgeon to the U.S. Army in 1856.

-Cochise and the Army
+Cochise rescue mission

-Cochise, the Chiricahua Apache chief, and a group of Apache warriors had been accused of kidnapping a boy and a small group of U.S. soldiers in the Arizona Territory after the Army had captured Cochise's brother and nephews.
+In early 1861, the Chiricahua Apache chief Cochise and a group of Apache warriors kidnapped a boy and a small group of U.S. soldiers in the Arizona Territory after the Army had captured Cochise's brother and nephews.
 When the Army refused to make a prisoner exchange, Cochise killed his prisoners.
 Soldiers then killed Cochise's brother and nephews.
 Second Lieutenant George Nicholas Bascom led a group of 60 men from the 7th Infantry after Cochise but was soon besieged, prompting a rescue mission by the army.

-The Irwin-Bascom matter is dramatized in the 1966 episode, "The Hero of Apache Pass", on the syndicated television anthology series, Death Valley Days, hosted by Robert Taylor.
-The actor Charles Bateman was cast as Irwin; Phillip Pine as Colonel Pitts, Dick Simmons as Bascom, and Don Keefer as the commandant.

-February 13–14, 1861

 In response to the siege of Bascom and his men, Irwin set out on a rescue mission with 14 men of the 1st Dragoons.
 He was able to catch up with the Apaches at Apache Pass in present-day Arizona.
 He strategically placed his small unit around Cochise and his men, tricking the Apache leader into thinking that Irwin had a much larger army with him.
 The Apaches fled and Bascom and his men were saved.
-Bascom and his men joined Irwin and together they were able to track Cochise into the mountains and rescued the young boy that Cochise had captured previously.
+Bascom and his men joined Irwin and together they were able to track Cochise into the mountains and rescue the young boy that Cochise had captured previously.

+The Irwin-Bascom matter was dramatized in an episode called "The Hero of Apache Pass", which was broadcast during the 1966 season of the syndicated television anthology series, Death Valley Days, hosted by Robert Taylor.
+Actor Charles Bateman was cast as Irwin.

-The Medal of Honor
+Medal of Honor

 The Medal of Honor did not exist during the time of the Bascom Incident and would not be established until a year later in 1862.
-However, the actions of Irwin were remembered and he was awarded the Medal of Honor just prior to his retirement on January 24, 1894.
+However, the actions of Irwin were remembered and he was awarded the Medal of Honor just before his retirement on January 24, 1894.
 Irwin's actions were the earliest for which the Medal of Honor was awarded, pre-dating the outbreak of the American Civil War.